What Is the UK ETA and Who Needs It?

 Participate in specific paid activities that do not require a full work visa.

-Travel through the UK on the way to another destination, even if you do not need to go through UK border control.
+Travelers passing through the UK on their way to another destination will generally need a UK ETA if they go through UK border control (lands-side transit).

 What You Cannot Do with an ETA